pimlott/rlwrap-jdb/README.md

 rlwrap-jdb is a rearguard effort to make [jdb][jdb] almost usable.
-It uses to [rlwrap][rlwrap] not to add not only command-line editing and history, but (using rlwrap's nifty filter mechanism) handy aliases, command repetition, and completion of breakpoints and variables.
+It uses to [rlwrap][rlwrap] not to add not only command-line editing and history, but (using rlwrap's nifty filter mechanism) handy aliases, command repetition, file redirection and completion of breakpoints and variables.

 [jdb]: http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/jdb.html
 [rlwrap]: http://utopia.knoware.nl/~hlub/rlwrap/

-This forked version has been modified from the original to also allow file output redirection as well as support for running commands from an external file.

 File output redirection works like so: